Organization of Women's Freedom in Iraq: Employment and sex trafficking/prostitution

-Honor Killings
+Honor killings

 Honor killings are a practice in Iraq where a woman is killed for not following Islamic morals, such as proper dress code and proper sexual conduct.
 Women who step out of these codes are killed to restore honor to the families bloodline.
-In the city of Basra honor killings are so common that “hitmen” can be hired by the head of the family to restore the honor their female family members might have tarnished.
+In the city of Basra, honor killings are so common that "hitmen" can be hired by the head of the family to restore the honor their female family members might have tarnished.
 Since Iraq is under Sharia law those who commit honor killings are rarely punished.
 In 1990 the party in charge of the northern Kurdish section in Iraq was actively participating in these honor killings.
 Southern Iraqi law enforcement claims that they are powerless to monitor and prevent honor killings.

-More recently in 2007, at the Basra Security Committee, a lawyer explained how police in Basra don't take measures to prevent perpetrators from being convicted of murder.
-In the same year there were at least 40 killings reported by extreme religious groups in the city of Basra.
-As well as 15 killings by groups named, ‘Promotion of Virtue and Prevention of Vice' with almost no response from the police or government.
+More recently, in 2007, at the Basra Security Committee, a lawyer explained how police in Basra do not take measures to prevent perpetrators from being convicted of murder.
+In the same year there were at least 40 killings reported by extreme religious groups in the city of Basra, as well as 15 killings by groups named "Promotion of Virtue and Prevention of Vice" with almost no response from the police or government.
 In 2008, there was a 70% increase in religious murders.
 In that same year, again in the city of Basra, 81 women were murdered in but only five people were convicted.
 Not only do extreme religious groups participate in these honor killings but the families of these women do as well.
 Especially when it involves a woman having sexual intercourse with a man without the family's permission, even through rape.
-Families can take action themselves or higher a hitman to enact these honor killings for prices as low as $100.
+Families can take action themselves or hire a hitman to enact these honor killings for prices as low as $100.
 Moreover, theses crimes are hardly investigated unless the one who committed the crime confesses.
 The OWFI is fighting to change these laws and bring justice to the women who are being murdered.
 Additionally, their shelters serve a safe haven for women who are being sought after to kill.

 Abuse of women in Iraq

 Women in Iraq are more vulnerable to acts of violence and to be accepting of domestic violence.
 An average of 63% of Iraqi women agree that being hit or beaten by their husbands is justified.
-After the over throwing of Saddam Hussein, there was increased conflict between Sunni and Shiite Muslims.
+After the overthrowing of Saddam Hussein, there was increased conflict between Sunni and Shiite Muslims.
 Soon after, Shiite and Sunni militia groups targeted women of the other group by abducting, beating, raping, assassinating, trafficking, and murdering those women.